NotLawson/battlestats/README.md

 > WIP: This app is a work in progress.
 Many feature haven't been implemented/don't work

-> **This app will not be put into production, as the API I have been thinking of using is an internal one.
-On request of the developers, I will not put this project into production until they are ready to support other developers.**
+> **On request of the developers, I will not put this project into production until they are ready to support others using their API.
+The current way this works is using a the internal API, so be warned.**

 ## Idea
 What exactly do we want to track in a stat tracker for BattleTabs?